Abolitionist-Project/QuantiModo-Personal-Studies-Plugin/README.md

 QM-Personal-Studies-Plugin
 ==========================

-Here is a standard walkthrough of the functionality.

-User Actions:

-- Creates a Study custom post.
-- Enters a research question like "What affects my mood?" in the title of the post
-- Enters some text description of the study in the post body content
-- Selects an "Examined Variable"
-- Selects "What is predictive of EXAMINED VARIABLE?" or "What does EXAMINED VARIABLE predict?"
-- User presses publish.
-- Study posts are listed on a WP Page Called Studies
-- User click on their study title and excerpt in the Studies page.
-- User is taken to a Study post
-- Study post contains the Research Question (Title) at the top
-- User study post body content is below the title
-- Bar graph containing "Secondary Variable" correlations with the Examined Variable is below the post body content text.
-- If user clicks on a Secondary Variable in the bar graph, a scatterplot and timeline chart pop up

 A WordPress plugin to allow citizen scientists to share their discoveries.
 This plugin could be used to automatically create studies using the "Study" custom post by selecting  one or more variables.